Preeti524/Country-Data-Clustered/README.md

 # Country-Data-Clustered
-In this repository  we deployed clustering problem for HELP International Foundation
+In this repository,  we have deployed clustering problem for the HELP International Foundation